phanlancer/RafflePanda-contract/README.md

-# WBT-Raffle
+# RafflePanda
-This is a raffle which will be spawned by WBT company.
+This is a raffle which will be spawned by RafflePanda company.